 Mechanically, the F (and later FA and DA) style lenses are focused with a motor in the camera body which connects with a drive shaft through the lens mount.
 The photo here shows the back of the lens.
 When the lens is mounted and locked into position, it aligns with a keyed shaft on the front of the camera body.
 This shaft necessarily turns fairly rapidly to focus the lens which accounts for the whirring noise associated with focusing this type of lens.

-The Pentax-F lenses were around for a couple of years and then phased out in favor of the Pentax FA series.
+The Pentax-F lenses were produced from 1987 to 1991 and then phased out in favor of the Pentax FA series that was discontinued in 2004.
 Many of the FA lenses are repackaged F lenses.
 There is no functional difference between the F and FA lenses as far as the user is concerned.
 The differences are cosmetic (no garish red/orange lettering) and reportedly in the chip that transmits the lens secrets to the camera body.
+However, there is a functional difference that sets the FA Limited lenses apart from the generic FA and F series lenses.
+Specifically, the FA Limited lenses and (as well as DA models) transmit lens correction information to the camera body which at least in the K5 body can be processed to correct certain optical distortions characteristic of the particular lens.

 One thing you will notice if you use the 'A' series lenses on the digital cameras is that your photos will not have accurate 'metadata' about the focal length and other lens data of the lens used for the photo, because the camera simply doesn't know that information.
 The reason is that the earlier lenses do not have the 'data connection' which was added to the K mount along with the autofocus drive shaft.
 The data connection provides the camera body with various data parameters about the lens and at least in the later SDM style lenses interactively provides the data path to control the focusing operation.

-I didn't indulge in the ugly plastics of the era, and the only two "F" lenses that have crossed my desk are a couple I bought on EBAY well after they weren't made anymore.
+I didn't indulge in the ugly plastics of the era, and the only three "F" lenses that have crossed my desk are a ones I bought on EBAY well after they weren't made anymore.